 Following are brief descriptions of key concepts and the main components of Resource Manager.

-- A set of one or more Terraform configuration files that codify your infrastructure.
-Use your configuration to specify the Oracle Cloud Infrastructure resources in a given stack.
+- Use your configuration to specify the Oracle Cloud Infrastructure resources in a given stack.
 For example, specify resource metadata, data source definitions, and variable declarations.
 Each Terraform configuration file is either HashiCorp Configuration Language (HCL) format or JSON format, as indicated by the file's extension (either

-- For example configuration files, see Terraform provider examples.
+- For example configurations, see Terraform provider examples and Sample Solutions.
 For more information, see Terraform Configurations for Resource Manager and Writing Terraform Configurations; see also Hashicorp: Configuration.

 - Instructions to perform the actions defined in your configuration.
 Only one job at a time can run on a given stack; further, you can have only one set of Oracle Cloud Infrastructure resources on a given stack.
 To provision a different set of resources, you must create a separate stack and use a different configuration.